2-2-1 Pathway to Nursing From UWGB to Lakeshore and Back Again

 - Participate in campus events and organizations at all campuses, including athletics at UW-Green Bay.

-- Tuition at LTC is lower than four-year universities.
+- Tuition at Lakeshore is lower than four-year universities.

 - By working as an RN during your final year of coursework, your employer may reimburse your tuition.